TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/c-sharp/index.md

         }
     }
 }

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [C#](https://sampleprograms.io/languages/c-sharp) was written by:
+Hello World in [C#](https://sampleprograms.io/languages/c-sharp) was written by:

 - ildoc
 - Jeremy Griffith
 - Jeremy Grifski

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jul 24 2018 10:04:46.
-The solution was first committed on Mar 21 2018 00:11:57.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution